kogakure/website-11ty-stefanimhoff.de/src/posts/2022/civil-war-truth-2-corporatism-technocracy.md

 >
 > **Maajid Nawaz**, _The Joe Rogan Experience 1780 – Maajid Nawaz_[^rogan2022yc]

-These laws were rushed in without the consent of the people, and without a vote during an election, in many cases by decree.
+These laws were rushed in without the consent of the people, and without a vote during an election, often by decree.
 They were applied often in hypocritical ways to preserve the powers of the state, for example by forbidding “bad” demonstrations against measurements and restrictions and allowing “good” demonstrations for social causes like “Black Lives Matter” or the environment.

 Canada used its emergency laws, implemented against terrorism and catastrophes, to freeze the bank accounts of Truckers that demonstrated against mandatory vaccination.
-This was a blunt violation of a law meant for a completely different case.
+This was a blunt violation of a law meant for an entirely different case.
 And even worse, it was the first state-driven use of de-banking as a weapon against civilians.

 The most worrying thing is that Trudeau not only froze the accounts of the Truckers but the accounts of every person helping in any form _retroactively_.
 This means that people selling petrol or ice cream to the Truckers got their bank accounts frozen (sometimes for many weeks) because they did something in the past which was not illegal at that time.

-David Sacks mentions how bad the negative consequences will be because this precedent makes it dangerous to donate to any political cause that might collide with the interests of the state in the future.
+David Sacks mentions how bad the negative consequences will be because this precedent makes it dangerous to donate to any political campaign that might collide with the interests of the state in the future.
 This will damage the trust in government and the finance system for a long time.[^sacks2022py]

 ## The Oligarchs and Technocratic Elites

 Corporations merge into monopolies or oligarchies.
 We have Big Oil, Big Food, Big Finance, and Big Pharma.
 Most industries of the world are controlled by a handful of companies.
 Black Rock and Vanguard own the world.
 And governments don’t want or can’t control these tendencies.
-The existing anti-trust laws are rarely applied.
+The existing antitrust laws are rarely applied.

 The elite meets in Davos at the World Economic Forum (WEF).
 They don’t even hide their dystopian agenda, but proudly praise a technocratic future.

 > Welcome to 2030.
 I own nothing, have no privacy, and life has never been better.

-This is an actual quote from the WEF website which was removed after a huge backlash.
-Their plans for a “Great Reset” are often considered a conspiracy theory, but it is the actual book title of Klaus Schwabs’ book.
+This is a quote from the WEF website, which was removed after a massive backlash.
+Their plans for a “Great Reset” are considered a conspiracy theory, but it is the book title of Klaus Schwabs’ book.

-Most people are too lazy to read what these technocrats plan for us and instead believe the “Fact Checkers” bought by the same people that assure us, it’s all not true.
+People are too lazy to read what these technocrats plan for us and instead believe the “Fact Checkers” bought by the same people that assure us, it’s all not true.
 Until it is.

 The Federal Ministry of Education and Research of Germany commissioned a study in 2020 about the future in 2030 with the title <cite>The Future of Values Held By People in Our Country</cite>.[^bmfbuf2020ah] Hidden in the full text of the study at the end of a modern, friendly, and fancy-looking website they openly fantasize about the introduction of a social credit score system that will reward people who do volunteer work, care for relatives, donate their organs, safe for retirement, behave in traffic and have a low carbon footprint with faster and easier access to education.